wisdomabioye/orbital-container-generator-nodejs-only/README.md

 ## Features

 - Generate WASM containers from any file type
-- Support for both browser and Node.js environments
+- Support Node.js environments only!
 - Customizable WebAssembly template
-- Command-line interface for easy integration into workflows
 - Proper handling of both relative and absolute file paths
 - Automatic creation of output directories